The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/telescope_class.md

 See :meth:`platform.telescopes.telescope.Release` for the API reference.
 ```

 An instance of the release class is passed on as an argument to any general tasks that are added to the telescope.
 Similarly in set-up to the telescope class, it implements methods from the AbstractRelease class and it is not
  recommended that the AbstractRelease class is used directly by itself.

 ### The release id
 The Release class always needs a release id.
-This release id is usually based on the release date so it is unique for each release and relates to the date when
+This release id is usually based on the release date, so it is unique for each release and relates to the date when
  the data became available or was processed.

 ### Folder paths
-The release has the paths for 3 different folders as properties `download_folder`, `extract_folder` and
+The release has properties for the paths of 3 different folders:
+ * `download_folder`
+ * `extract_folder`
+ * `transform_folder`

- `transform_folder`, it is convenient to use these when downloading/extract/transforming data and writing the data
+ It is convenient to use these when downloading/extract/transforming data and writing the data to a file in the
-  to a file in the matching folder.
+  matching folder.
-The paths for these folders always include the release id.
-The format is as follows:
+The paths for these folders always include the release id and the format is as follows:
 `/path/to/telescopes/{download|extract|transform}/{dag_id}/{release_id}/`

-The path to telescopes is determined by a separate function.
+The `path/to/telescopes` is determined by a separate function.
 Having these folder paths as properties of the release class makes it easy to have the same file structure for each
  telescope.

 ### List files in folders
-The folder paths are also used for the 3 corresponding properties, `download_files`, `extract_files` and
+The folder paths are also used for the 3 corresponding properties:
- `transform_files`.
+ * `download_files`
+ * `extract_files`
+ * `transform_files`

 These properties will each return a list of files in their corresponding folder that match a given regex pattern.
 This is useful when e.g. iterating through all download files to transform them, or passing on the list of transform
  files to a function that uploads all files to a storage bucket.
-The regex patterns for each of the 3 folders can be passed on separately when instantiating the release class.
+The regex patterns for each of the 3 folders is passed on separately when instantiating the release class.

 ### Bucket names
 There are 2 storage buckets used to store the data processed with the telescope, a download bucket and a transform
  bucket.
 The bucket names are retrieved from Airflow Variables and there are 2 corresponding properties in the release class,
 `download_bucket` and `transform_bucket`.
 These properties are convenient to use when uploading data to either one of these buckets.

 ### Clean up
-The release class has a `cleanup` method which can be called inside a task that will clean up by deleting all local
+The release class has a `cleanup` method which can be called inside a task that will 'clean up' by deleting the 3
- files.
+ folders mentioned above.
-This method is part of the release class, because it has to be done for each telescope and uses the folder paths
+This method is part of the release class, because a clean up task is part of each telescope and it uses those
- described above.
+ folder paths described above that are properties of the release class.

 ## Example